josephJaoNasser/multi-output-image-compressor-js/README.md

 ## Dependencies

 - Sharp JS must be installed before using this module.
+- Use Multer to upload the image to memory to get the buffer.

 ## Compress Single
 Accepts a request object with an image file inside.